Generic name: elotuzumab (EL oh TOOZ ue mab)

 What should I avoid while receiving elotuzumab?

-Do not donate blood or sperm while you are using elotuzumab with lenalidomide, and for 4 weeks after you stop taking it.
+Do not donate blood or sperm while you are using elotuzumab with lenalidomide or pomalidomide, and for 4 weeks after you stop taking it.

 Elotuzumab side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.